wo3kie/cxxDojo/README.md

 pmn: 962802µs
 ```

+**mean.cpp**
+Implement a function to find the mean value of provided numbers.

 **mean_squared_error.cpp**
 Implement a function to calculate _mean squared error (MSE)_.
 From [Wikipedia](https://en.wikipedia.org/wiki/Mean_squared_error) the MSE is the average squared difference between the estimated values and the true value.